oracle/pgql-lang/pages/pgql-1.1-spec.md

 - The `SelectClause` defines the data entities that are returned in the result.
 - The `MatchClause` defines the graph pattern that is matched against the data graph instance.
-- The `WhereClause` defines the filter predicates.
+- The `WhereClause` defines the filters.

 The detailed syntax and semantic of each clause are explained in following sections.